Musk's X sues liberal advocacy group Media Matters over its report on ads next to hate groups' posts | News Channel 3-12

 But San Francisco-based X says in its complaint filed in federal court in Fort Worth, Texas, that Media Matters “knowingly and maliciously” portrayed ads next to hateful material “as if they were what typical X users experience on the platform.”

-X’s complaint claims that Media Matters manipulated algorithms on the platform to create images of advertisers’ paid posts next to racist, incendiary content.
-The juxtapositions, according to the complaint, were “manufactured, inorganic and extraordinarily rare.”
+The nonprofit, X’s complaint claims, “has manipulated algorithms governing the user experience on X to bypass safeguards and create images of X’s largest advertisers’ paid posts adjacent to racist, incendiary content, leaving the false impression that these pairings are anything but what they actually are: manufactured, inorganic and extraordinarily rare.”

-It says Media Matters did this by using X accounts that just followed X users known to produce “extreme fringe content” and accounts owned by X’s major advertisers.
-This, the complaint says, led to a feed aimed at producing side-by-side placements that Media Matters could then screen shot in an effort to alienate X’s advertisers.
+Media Matters, which is based in Washington, D.C., did not immediately respond to a message for comment Monday.
+In an earlier statement, its president, Angelo Carusone, said “Musk has spent the last few days making meritless legal threats, elevating bizarre conspiracy theories, and lobbing vicious personal attacks against his ‘enemies’ online.”

-Media Matters said Monday that it stands by its reporting and expects to prevail in court.
+Carusone added that Media Matters will continue its work.
+“If he sues us, we will win,” he said.

 Advertisers have been skittish on X since Musk’s takeover more than a year ago.